Virco: Growth and expansion

 Virco further expanded in 1954 with the purchase of the Dunn Furniture Company in Conway, Arkansas.
 This purchase established a nationwide presence for the company, allowing for sales along both the East Coast and West Coast and increasing their sales volume significantly.
 Julian's son Robert joined the company in 1956, after having graduated from college and serving in the navy.
 He rose up the corporate ladder and began working quite closely with his father in the management of the company.

-In 1964, became a publicly-traded company, selling its shares on the over-the-counter market.
+In 1964, became a publicly traded company.
 With increasing competition and rising labor costs hurting profit margins, the company decided to expand its operations internationally.
 In 1971, they opened a new factory in San Luis Río Colorado, Mexico directly across the border from Yuma, Arizona.
 This new facility, operated under the maquiladora concept, helped to drive down labor costs for the company.
 This, in turn, increased company profitability and allowed it to grow large enough to be listed on the American Stock Exchange in 1977.

 The 1980s and early 1990s were a time of continued growth for the company, as well as leadership change.
 Facilities in Conway not only had their manufacturing capacities increased, but also became distribution and packing centers.
 Meanwhile, the factory in Mexico grew to nearly 1,200 workers.
 The company also purchased a 55,000-square-foot facility in Newport, Tennessee from the struggling Heywood-Wakefield Company in 1984.
 This facility, used for the manufacture of melamine plastic chair seats, soon employed 200 workers.
 Julian Virtue also semi-retired from the company, with his son Robert becoming president in 1982.
 Julian died in December 1991, with Robert having taken over as CEO and chairman of the board in 1988 and 1990, respectively.